bryceac/habari-jekyll-export/README.markdown

-# Jekyll Export for Habari
+# Pelican Export for Habari

 This plugin exports Habari posts as static files for Pelican, and is a slightly modified version of the Jekyll export plugin.